 Outside of his time in the military, Jack has always supported traditional American values, especially hard work.
 Whether as part of a large corporation or on his own as an entrepreneur, Jack works tirelessly.

 In October 1986, Jack was promoted and transferred from Boston to Cary with Data General (now EMC), and it didn’t take long for him to fall in love with the community.
 He wanted to do everything he could for his new hometown.
 Believing that citizen involvement was and is a hallmark of the democratic process, Jack decided to run for Town Council to advocate for citizens and to assist the Town with developing a long-range perspective.

-Since the beginning of his public service over two decades ago, Jack’s four primary goals for Cary have been fundamentally the same: responsible growth, fiscal management, economic development and environmental stewardship.
+Since the beginning of his public service over three decades ago, Jack’s four primary goals for Cary have been fundamentally the same: responsible growth, fiscal management, economic development and environmental stewardship.

 Jack believes that Cary should grow in a responsible manner and not at the expense of current residents.
 Growth must pay for itself and not harm the community’s quality of life.
 The Town must protect neighborhoods, invest in parks and open space, and maintain high quality recreational programs.
 At the same time, Cary taxes should remain as low as possible without forcing the Town to reduce its nationally recognized “best in class” services.
 This can be achieved through continued good planning -- striking the right balance between being business friendly and maintaining the community’s charm and appeal.

 To sum it up, Jack is focused on keeping Cary clean and green, neighborhood-friendly, affordable, and well-planned.